Watch order

 - Nocturne → 1792 French Revolution (1783 prologue)—watch after the main series for character payoffs

-- Do not merge Netflix years into Igarashi game Story rows on /castlevania
+- Do not merge Netflix years into Igarashi game story-order titles on Castlevania games timeline

 - On Story order, later seasons may be hidden—reveal when ready or use Show all spoilers